armel/M5HamRadio/README.md

 ```

-> If these two sections Wifi Config and Geolocation Config is correctly settings in one of your others `.ini` files for ICSMeter, ICMultiMeter or ICKeyer, this will work too.
+> If these two sections Wifi Config and Geolocation Config are correctly settings in one of your others `.ini` files for ICSMeter, ICMultiMeter or ICKeyer, this will work too.

 # Usage